Shashi Bhushan: Early life

-Born on 11 November 1924 at Lashkar of the Indian state of Madhya Pradesh.
+Born on 11 November 1924 at Lashkar of the Indian princely state of Gwalior, now in the state of Madhya Pradesh).
 Shashi Bhushan was involved in the Indian freedom struggle and participated in the Quit India movement.

 Political career

 After the Indian independence, he continued his association with the Indian National Congress and contested in the Indian general elections of 1971, winning from South Delhi constituency against Balraj Madhok, the then president of Jan Sangh.
 He was the author Feroze Gandhi: A Political Biography, the only known work about the life of the politician-journalist husband of Indira Gandhi.
 He has been Member of parliament, Lok Sabha from Khargone (Lok Sabha constituency) of Madhya Pradesh from 1967-1971 and South Delhi (Lok Sabha constituency) in 5th Lok Sabha.

 Awards and Honour

 The Government of India awarded him the third highest civilian honour of the Padma Bhushan, in 2006, for his contributions to public affairs.
 The Institute for Social Education, an institution he founded in 1970, was awarded the National Communal Harmony Award by the President of India in 2007.